Joshk57/Top-100-IMDB-Movies-By-Genre/README.md

 <h2>Background</h1>

-My project will display the top 10 movies of each genre based on IMDB's ratings and you will be able to view each movie's main actors and a brief synopsis after clicking on each movie.
+My project will display the top 100 IMDB movies categorized by their genre.
+In each genre, a bar graph will display the ratings of each movie of that genre and the user will be able to click on a movie to learn more about that movie.

 <h2>Functionality & MVPS</h2>

-In (TBD), users will be able to:
+In Top 100 Movies By Genre, users will be able to:
 <ul>
     <li>See a visual representation of each movie's rating through a horizontal bar chart</li>
-    <li>Click on the genres on the side menu to view the top 10 movies of other genres</li>
+    <li>Click on the genres on the side menu to view the ratings of each movie</li>
-    <li>See the movies' bars load from 0.0 to their rating at the start of every time you click on a genre</li>
-    <li>Click on each bar to view more information about the movie</li>
+    <li>Click on each bar to view a modal that provides more information about that movie</li>
 </ul>

 In addition, this project will include:
 <ul>
-    <li>An About modal to describe what this data visualization is showing</li>
+    <li>My GitHub link</li>
     <li>A README</li>
 </ul>